12 Person Tipi

 - Aluminum Pole - 6 sections

-- The easy way to seal is to run a thin bead of sealant along the seam, then press it in with a finger, wiping the excess on a paper towel.
+- You can run a thin bead of sealant along the seam, press it in with a finger, and wipe away excess on a paper towel.

 - Alternatively, you can use an acid brush from a hardware store to spread the sealant.

-- The stove jack is a high temp fiberglass material rated to several thousand degrees.
+- We use high temp silicone coated fiberglass material, rated to several thousand degrees, for the stove jack.
 The tent material never touches the hot pipe.
-You can get pinholes from floating embers, but a small dab of silicone seals the pinhole and doesn't hurt the shelter.
+If there are any pinholes from floating embers, they can be sealed with a small dab of silicone without damaging the shelter.